The Conductor was the first creation ever made under the name Encore! Old Pianos with a New Song.

 After spending days disassembling a hundred-year-old Lyon & Healy upright grand piano, cleaning away the dust, and storing the hundreds of screws in a container for future use, I began to move the pieces around this way and that to see what ideas would come to mind.
 When I held two sticker assemblies together, they seemed to form a man’s body—minus the head, of course.

-So I cut the shaft off a hammer butt, sanded it smooth, and voila! a head!
+So I cut the shank off a hammer, sanded it smooth, and voila! a head!

 I decided to make him into a conductor because his hands were up in the air.
 So I gave him a baton (bridle wire).

 Next, the conductor needed a music stand.
 The bottom of the stickers already looked like the base of a music stand with two feet sticking out on either side, so I simply (poor choice of words, I admit) constructed the platform on which to set the music.
 This platform was made from eleven flanges glued together, plus one extra flange underneath to provide stability.
 They were then glued to the two flanges still attached to the “coat tails” of the conductor.
 So the entire conductor was fully assembled before being mounted onto the canvas, although he could not be a free-standing figurine like the Don Quixote I saw in the art gallery in Florida, because he was too top-heavy.

 As a sidebar, let me tell you my early process of freeing the flanges.
 If you’ll look in the photo above, you’ll see at the “feet” that they are attached by a small metal pin.
 There’s also a bushing around the pin to allow freedom of movement at the hinge.
 In the piano, the parts need to be able to move freely, but not too freely, in order for the piano to function properly.
 When they get too tight, you get “sticky keys.”
 To be honest, I’m not sure what the problem is when they are too loose.
 Perhaps they fall apart.
 But in my experience of taking them apart, being too loose is seldom a problem.